 Building Blocks Knitting Book

 A great way to sharpen your knitting skills by knitting the squares in this book.
-Learn to knit cables, bobbles, and how to knit from a chart.Click to Learn More / Buy from Amazon
+Learn to knit cables, bobbles, and how to knit from a chart.Check Price On Amazon

 Big Book of Loom Knitting: Learn to Loom Knit

 Easy to follow instructions, great pictures.
-Each project lists the items and supplies you will need.
-Tells you what to do each step of the way to master Loom Knitting.Click to Learn More / Buy from Amazon
+Each knitting project lists the items and supplies you need.
+Tells you what to do each step of the way to master Loom Knitting.Check Price On Amazon

-I know you’ll find something to put on your bookshelf or add to your e-reader 🙂 Enjoy all the fabulous new knitting projects and new-found knowledge.
+I know you found something for your bookshelf or your e-reader 🙂 Enjoy the new knitting projects and knowledge for your knitting journey.